 It is always recommended to consult with a lawyer and research local laws to further guide you in determining the correct type of court for your case.

-What Is Contempt of Court?
+What Does Contempt of Court Mean?

 Contempt of court refers to behavior that disrespects or opposes a court’s authority, dignity, or proceedings.
-Colloquially referred to as “contempt,” it’s legal definition can include actions such as disobeying a court order, disrupting court proceedings, disrespecting the judge, attorneys, or witnesses, or any behavior that obstructs the administration of justice.
+Colloquially referred to as “contempt,” its legal definition can include actions such as disobeying a court order, disrupting court proceedings, disrespecting the judge, attorneys, or witnesses, or any behavior that obstructs the administration of justice.

 Contempt of court is serious and can be classified as civil or criminal contempt, with potential sanctions and penalties including fines, imprisonment, or both, depending on the jurisdiction and seriousness of the offense.